petkaantonov/bluebird/docs/docs/deprecated_apis.md

 The methods of a `PromiseResolver` have no effect if the fate of the underlying promise is already decided (follow, reject, fulfill).

-**The use of `Promise.defer` and deferred objects is discouraged - it is much more awkward and error-prone than using `new Promise`.
-Read more about it [here](https://github.com/petkaantonov/bluebird/wiki/Promise-anti-patterns#the-deferred-anti-pattern)**
+**The use of `Promise.defer` and deferred objects is discouraged - it is much more awkward and error-prone than using `new Promise`.**

 <hr>